ConsumerDataStandardsAustralia/standards/slate/source/includes/cds_full.md

 - Each element has a field name additionalValue.
 This is a generic field with contents that will vary based on the type of object being described.
 The contents of this field for the ADDITIONAL_CARDS feature is the number of cards allowed while the contents of this field for the MAX_LIMIT constraint would be the maximum credit limit allowed for the product.
 - An element in these arrays of the same type may appear more than once.
 For instance, a product may offer two separate loyalty programs that the customer can select from.
 A fixed term mortgage may have different rates for different term lengths.
 - An element in these arrays may contain an additionalInfo and additionalInfoUri field.
 The additionalInfo field is used to provide displayable text clarifying the purpose of the element in some way when the product is presented to a customer.
 The additionalInfoUri provides a link to externally hosted information specifically relevant to that feature of the product.
+- Depending on the type of data being represented there may be additional specific fields.

 #### URIs To More Information